 This ratio measures the amount of money the business generated in return for the investment by the entrepreneur.
 It’s the percentage earned by the entrepreneur for every dollar invested in the business.

 Very often, entrepreneurs neglect themselves in their businesses.
 They put themselves and their interests last, sacrificing for the better good.
-While there are many rewards on the entrepreneurial journey, financial reward cannot be overlooked.
+While there are many rewards on the entrepreneurial journey, financial rewards cannot be overlooked.

 Achieving freedom and sharing your passion is what entrepreneurship is about, but you went into business to get paid while doing it.
 Since equity includes all your contribution to the business, including non-cash capital, this ratio is comprehensive.